sergiocorreia/reghdfe/docs/nested_within_cluster.md

 	c ~= G/(G-1)", though see Section IIIB for an important exception when fixed effects are directly estimated"

 	IIIB: "It is important to note that while LSDV and within estimation lead to identical estimates of $\beta$, they can yield different standard errors due to different finite sample degrees-of-freedom correction.

 	It is well known that if default standard errors are used, i.e. it is assumed that $u_ig$ in (17) is i.i.d., then one can safely use standard errors after LSDV estimation as it correctly views the number of parameters as G + K rather than K. If instead the within estimator is used, however, manual OLS estimation of (18) will mistakenly view the number of parameters to equal K rather than G + K. (Built-in panel estimation commands for the within estimator, i.e. a fixed effects command, should remain okay to use, since they should be programmed to use G + K in calculating the standard errors.)

 It is not well known that if cluster-robust standard errors are used, and cluster sizes are small, then inference should be based on the within estimator standard errors...
 Within estimation sets $c = G / (G-1) \times (N-1) / (N-K+1)$ since there are only (K-1) regressors--the within model is estimated without an intercept.
 LSDV estimation uses $c = G / (G-1) \times (N-1) / (N-G-K+1)$ since the G cluster dummies are also included as regressors...
-Within estimation leads to the correct finite-sample correction "
+Within estimation leads to the correct finite-sample correction"

 [Mark Schaffer's Statalist post](http://www.stata.com/statalist/archive/2006-07/msg00535.html)